148th Reserve Division: History

 At this moment men of the 2nd Company of the 6th Infantry Regiment, (Major Oest), supported by American tanks, advanced to capture Felegara, which was already occupied by 3rd Company of the 6th Infantry Regiment and Pitaluga's squadron.
 With Felegara surrounded, the siege was complete and the German forces retreated to Fornovo Di Taro's downtown.
 Besieged, the Germans started negotiations to surrender all their forces to Brazilian command.
-These forces were from the 148th German Infantry Division, the remnants of an Italian Bersaglieri Division and the 90th Panzer Grenadier Division.
-On April 29, 1945, the 1st Company of the 6th Infantry Regiment command post were located at Fornovo-Ponte Dogna; also present was the four-star General Mascarenhas de Moraes, Commander-in-Chief of the Brazilian forces.
+These forces were from the 148th German Infantry Division, the remnants of an Italian Bersaglieri and Alpini Divisions and the 90th Panzer Grenadier Division.
+On April 29, 1945, the 1st Company of the 6th Infantry Regiment command post were located at Fornovo-Ponte Scodogna; also present was the four-star General Mascarenhas de Moraes, Commander-in-Chief of the Brazilian forces.
 Representatives of the German forces showed up to start surrender negotiations.
 Colonel Floriano de Lima Brayner, represented the Brazilian's forces; at 1 PM, 13 ambulances with 400 wounded German officers and soldiers arrived.
 They were immediately removed to the Brazilian campaign hospital at Modena.
 An hour and half later, another eight ambulances arrived with more wounded men.
 The first fighting unit to surrender was the 36th Regiment of the 9th motorized division.
 The troops laid down their arms beside the Collechio-Fornovo-Berceto Road.
 There were infantry weapons (PAK - Panzer Abwehr Kanone) of several calibers, 75 and 150 mm mortars, many kinds of vehicles, a column of 105 mm artillery pieces, 88 mm guns mounted on halftracks, 80 in total.
 There was also much ammunition of all types.
-Over the next 20 hours, 14,779 men surrendered to Brazilian forces, almost all of them Germans.
+Over the next 20 hours, 14,779 men surrendered to Brazilian forces.
 Also captured were 4,000 horses, 2,500 vehicles and 1,000 motor cycles.
 Italian general Mario Carloni and Lieutenant General Otto Fretter-Pico with all his staff capitulated.
 The 5th Army commander, General Mark Clark, said: " A magnificent end to a magnificent campaign!"